PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_intro.md

 ## How does *E. coli* explore the world?

-*E. coli* has 5-12 flagelli randomly distributed in the surface.[^Sim2017] Each flagelum rotates clockwise (CW) or counter-clockwise (CCW).
-That leads to two states of movement: 1) when flagelli rotates in CCW, they form a bundle, and propel the cells to swiming smoothly at speeds of 20 µm per second, called **run**; 2) when some flaggeli in the bundle rotates CW, the flagelli become uncoordinated and reorients with a much slower net movement speed in place, called **tumble**.[^Baker2005]
+*E. coli* has 5-12 flagella randomly distributed in the surface.[^Sim2017] Each flagellum rotates clockwise (CW) or counter-clockwise (CCW).
+That leads to two states of movement: 1) when flagella rotates in CCW, they form a bundle, and propel the cells to swiming smoothly at speeds of 20 µm per second, called **run**; 2) when some flagella in the bundle rotates CW, the flagella become uncoordinated and reorients with a much slower net movement speed in place, called **tumble**.[^Baker2005]

 ![image-center](../assets/images/chemotaxis_intro_runtumble.png){: .align-center}
 <figcaption>Run and tumble.
 Left: relationship between flagellar rotation and run vs. tumble.
 Right: a run-and-tumble trajectory towards right.
 Image from Parkinson Lab, University of Utah.</figcaption>